471644/Titanic_Analysis/README.md

 # Titanic_Analysis
-Analysis of titanic data-set and modeling based on the EDA. by ST
+Analysis of titanic data-set and modeling based on the EDA. branch